MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Best-Practices-Securing-AD-FS.md

 >If your AD FS farm runs on Windows Internal Databases (WID) and has a secondary AD FS server, after disabling the endpoints on primary server, wait for the SYNC to occur on secondary nodes before restarting the AD FS service on them.
 Use the PowerShell command **Get-AdfsSyncProperties** on the secondary node to track last SYNC process.

 ### Differentiate access policies for intranet and extranet access
 AD FS has the ability to differentiate access policies for requests that originate in the local, corporate network vs requests that come in from the internet via the proxy.
-This can be done per application or globally.
+This differentiation can be done per application or globally.
 For high business value applications or applications with sensitive or personally identifiable information, consider requiring multi factor authentication.
-This can be done via the AD FS management snap-in.
+MFA can be setup via the AD FS management snap-in.

 ### Require Multi factor authentication (MFA)
 AD FS can be configured to require strong authentication (such as multi factor authentication) specifically for requests coming in via the proxy, for individual applications, and for conditional access to both Azure AD / Office 365 and on premises resources.
 Supported methods of MFA include both Microsoft Azure MFA and third party providers.
 The user is prompted to provide the additional information (such as an SMS text containing a one time code), and AD FS works with the provider specific plug-in to allow access.